danibarna/floodGAM/data/README.md

 NVE report 2016:85 [Flomdata: utvalg og kvalitetssikring av flomdata for flomfrekvensanalyser](https://asp.bibliotekservice.no/nve/title.aspx?tkey=23147) identifies 529 stations suitable for flood frequency analysis.
-We independently evaluated each year of data at these stations for ability to capture annual maxima at sub-daily sampling frequency.
-The result was a set of 248 stations (the `gamfelt` dataset), each with at least 20 years of total data and at least 10 years of sub-daily data.
+Starting with these 529 stations, we independently evaluate each year of data at each station for ability to capture annual maxima at sub-daily sampling frequency, discarding years that are inadequate.
+The result is a set of 248 stations (the `gamfelt` dataset), each with at least 20 years of total data and at least 10 years of sub-daily data.

 We provide both (i) the `gamfelt` dataset and (ii) all scripts and resources needed to recreate the dataset from the raw data stored in HYDRA II.
+The data for the `gamfelt` dataset comes from the HYKVALP-ICECORR archive, but the HYDAG archive is also used to cross check some of the data.

 Feedback on the dataset is very welcome.